ambakhtiar/July-Lightia/README.md

-# 🎙️ 36_July Voice Assistant System
+# 🎙️ July Voice Assistant System

-36_July is a Python-based voice assistant that interacts with users through speech recognition and text-to-speech.
+July is a Python-based voice assistant that interacts with users through speech recognition and text-to-speech.
-It can perform tasks like opening applications, searching the web, fetching Wikipedia summaries, playing music, telling jokes, and even chatting with you — inspired by Tony Stark's 36_July.
+It can perform tasks like opening applications, searching the web, fetching Wikipedia summaries, playing music, telling jokes, and even chatting with you — inspired by Tony Stark's July.

 ---